KEAGTORB/silver-eureka/README.md

-## WIFI PASSWORD SHOW
+# WIFI PASSWORD SHOW EJECTOR
-# Description
-a simple python script that tells you the password of the wifi you're connected with

 # Requirements
 just need to install python in your system.